Commercial real estate in Mexico: overview

 In addition, buyers are protected with a statutory indemnity (saneamiento para el caso de evicción) under civil law.
 If the buyer is evicted from the land because of a judicial decision arising from a claim made by a third party with a superior or better right over the land, then the buyer is entitled to receive damages and compensation for loss of profit from the seller.

-Title insurance is available to buyers and lenders, although title insurance agreements are not specifically regulated under Mexican law.
-However, title insurance companies are regulated under the Insurance Companies Law.
+Title insurance is available to buyers and lenders.
+Title insurance companies are regulated under the Insurance Companies Law.
 Their clients are mostly US companies and their Mexican subsidiaries.

 Real estate tenure is based on either: